rpbouman/open-msp-viewer/README.md

 Supported MS Project File formats
 ---------------------------------
-For now, any XML format supported by MS Project.
+The open-msp-viewer can handle only the XML format as exported by MS Project.
 There are a few sample files in the sample directory which you can use to test.

 If you run into trouble loading a particular XML file created by MS Project, please file an issue and please attach a minimal version of the file that reproduces the problem.
 Please clearly state with wich version of MS project you created the file.